opawg/podcast-rss-useragents/README.md

 Podnews uses: `Mozilla/5.0 +https://podnews.net/bot PodnewsBot/1.0` and links [to this article](https://podnews.net/article/podnews-bot).

 In case you're worried about being blocked, don't be: Podnews has no evidence that its bot has been blocked from any service.
+The presence of `Mozilla/5.0` appears to calm nervous sysadmins, too.

 ## The files